BenningJustus/BenningJustus.github.io/_posts/2018-11-21-Density_Based_ND.md

 plt.rcParams["figure.figsize"] = (5, 5)
 ```
 ### The dataset
-We will use the same data set as before in the single mode Gaussian approach.
+We will use the same dataset as before in the single mode Gaussian approach.
 However, this time we will use 3 input dimensions, as the focus will lie on performance of the algorithm rather than visual understanding.
 However, the separation of the instances into test and training data remains the same, with a 196-instance training set and an 18-instance test set:

 ```python
 # Values of dataframe